The Counterfeit

 True catholicity can appear externally poor for a time.
 It may be geographically scattered, hidden, and deprived of many institutional instruments.
 Yet if it still holds the whole faith and remains turned outward toward the salvation of all peoples, it has not ceased to be missionary.

-This means the remnant should never define itself only by what it rejects.
+This means the remnant must never define itself only by what it rejects.
 It must know what it preserves and for whom it preserves it.
 Christ did not found His Church merely so that a few might outlast corruption.
 He founded her to gather the nations into truth.

 The remnant and the universal mission belong together.
 The remnant preserves what the universal mission requires: true doctrine, true worship, true grace, and true authority.
 The counterfeit offers a wider mission by abandoning truth; frightened souls sometimes answer by shrinking into pure preservation.
 The Catholic answer is harder and more beautiful.
 Preserve everything, and preserve it for the sake of souls.
 The remnant is not a denial of the Church's catholicity.
-It is often the very means by which catholicity survives the age of corruption.
+It is often the very means by which catholicity survives an age of corruption.

 Footnotes